 Our range of fabric ducting shapes

-Round ducts look great but might take up too much height in a low ceiling office and so one would look at the half round alternative.
+Round ducts look great but might take up too much height in a low ceiling office.
+The better option would be the half-round alternative.
 Perhaps a server room has so much air and such a small amount of space between servers and ceiling that an ellipse duct (very wide but very shallow) would be a better option.

-We can place the inlet spigot in the top or back of the duct so that there is no visible inlet connection making the whole installation very neat and aesthetic.
+We can place the inlet spigot in the top or back of the duct so that there is no visible inlet connection, making the whole installation very neat and aesthetic.

 An ellipse duct is very suitable for locations where ceiling height is at a premium.
 The air volume and the available height will determine the width of the ellipse.
 The inlet spigot is usually placed on the top surface of the duct so that it’s not visible once installed.

 Sector fabric ducting tends to be used in special situations where the angles of the supporting surfaces are not 90°.
 In all other ways, this duct is, in principle, a quarter round duct.

 Over pressure and negative pressure

 Square ducting or rectangular ducting is also possible.
 We use square ducting exclusively when we specify extract (negative pressure) ducting.
 In both overpressure and negative pressure, the square duct is held in shape by a rail at each corner and a system of braces and threaded bar.